haoyang9804/haoyang9804.github.io/docs/index.md

 I was the TA of

-+ COMP 3111 Software Engineering (Spring 2021-22).
++ COMP 3111 Software Engineering (Spring 2021-22)
 + COMP 2011 Programming With C++ (Fall 2022-23)

+I'm now to TA of

++ COMP 1021 Introduction to Computer Science (Fall 2023-2024)

 ## Services

 ---

-Have participated in (co-)reviewing paper(s) in ISSTA 2021, ISSTA 2023.
+Have participated in coreviewing paper(s) in ISSTA 2021, ISSTA 2023.

+Have served as the reviewer for a TSE paper.

 ## Talks